Early modern philosophy: Overview

-Enlightenment Period
+Age of Enlightenment

 The Enlightenment, also referred to as the Age of Enlightenment, was a philosophical movement that dominated the realm of ideas in 18th-century Europe.
 It was founded on the principle that reason is the fundamental source of power and legitimacy, and it promoted principles such as liberty, progress, tolerance, fraternity, constitutional governance, and church-state separation.
 The Enlightenment was defined by a focus on science and reductionism, as well as a growing suspicion of religious rigidity.
 The Enlightenment's ideals challenged the monarchy and the church, laying the groundwork for the political upheavals of the 18th and 19th centuries.
 According to French historians, the Age of Enlightenment began in 1715, the year Louis XIV died, and ended in 1789, the year of the French Revolution.
-According to some contemporary historians, the era begins in the 1620s, with the birth of the scientific revolution.
-However, during the first decades of the 18th century and the first decades of the 19th century, several national variations of the movement developed.The Englishmen Francis Bacon and Thomas Hobbes, the Frenchman René Descartes, and the prominent natural philosophers of the Scientific Revolution, including Galileo Galilei, Johannes Kepler, and Gottfried Wilhelm Leibniz, were significant 17th-century antecedents of the Enlightenment.
+According to some contemporary historians, the era begins in the 1620s, with the birth of the Scientific Revolution.
+However, during the first decades of the 18th century and the first decades of the 19th century, several national variations of the movement developed.
+The Englishmen Francis Bacon and Thomas Hobbes, the Frenchman René Descartes, and the prominent natural philosophers of the Scientific Revolution, including Galileo Galilei, Johannes Kepler, and Gottfried Wilhelm Leibniz, were significant 17th-century antecedents of the Enlightenment.
 Its origins are often ascribed to 1680s England, when Isaac Newton published his "Principia Mathematica" (1686) and John Locke wrote his "Essay Concerning Human Understanding" (1689)—two works that laid the groundwork for the Enlightenment's great advancements in science, mathematics, and philosophy.

-The Age Of Enlightenment, as it was dubbed, was swiftly sweeping across Europe.
+The Age Of Enlightenment was swiftly sweeping across Europe.
 In the late seventeenth century, scientists such as Isaac Newton and authors such as John Locke challenged the established order.
 Newton's principles of gravity and motion defined the universe in terms of natural principles that were independent of any spiritual source.
 Locke advocated the freedom of a people to replace a government that did not defend inherent rights to life, liberty, and property in the aftermath of England's political instability.
 People began to mistrust the possibility of a God capable of predestining human beings to everlasting damnation and empowering a despotic ruler to rule.
 These ideals would permanently alter Europe.